HimanshuR321/SoC-IITB-2025-Trackathon/Week1/Assignment/README.md

 ## ✅ Submission Checklist

-- Just try to add css as much as you can for styling
+- No expectations, Just try to add css as much as you can for styling

 ---